History of the Baháʼí Faith: Bábism

 Siyyid ʻAlí-Muhammad, who later took on the title the Báb, was born on October 20, 1819, in Shiraz to a merchant of the city; his father died while he was quite young and the boy was raised by his maternal uncle Ḥájí Mírzá Siyyid ʻAlí, who was also a merchant.

 In May 1844 the Báb proclaimed to Mulla Husayn, one of the Shaykhis, to be the one whose coming was prophesied by Shaykh Ahmad and Siyyid Kázim and the bearer of divine knowledge.
 Within five months, seventeen other disciples of Siyyid Káẓim had recognized the Báb as a Manifestation of God.
 These eighteen disciples were later known as the Letters of the Living and were given the task of spreading the new faith across Iran and Iraq.
 The Báb initially attracted most of the followers of the Shaykhí movement, but soon his teachings went far beyond those roots and attracted prominent followers across Iran.
 His followers were known as Bábís.

-The first accounts in the West of events related to the history of the Báb and his followers appears January 8, 1845 as an exchange of diplomatic reports not published in the newspapers.
+The first accounts in the West of events related to the history of the Báb and his followers appears January 8, 1845, as an exchange of diplomatic reports not published in the newspapers.
 This was an account of the first Letter of the Living to be dispatched from the presence of the Báb – the second Letter of the Living and first Babi martyr, Mullá ʻAlí-i-Bastámí.
 The British diplomat who recorded these events was Sir Henry Rawlinson, 1st Baronet who wrote first to Stratford Canning, 1st Viscount Stratford de Redcliffe, then Ambassador to Istanbul, and it included an enclosure from the Governor of Kirmánsháh protesting the arrest in Ottoman lands of a Persian mullá.
 Follow-up exchanges continued from January into April where diplomatic records of events end.
-Ottoman state archives affirm his arrival in Istanbul where he is then sentenced to serve in the naval ship yards at hard labor – the Ottoman ruler refusing to banishment him as it would be "difficult to control his activities and prevent him spreading his false ideas."
-The first public account was published Nov 1, 1845 in the London Times.
+Ottoman state archives affirm his arrival in Istanbul where he is then sentenced to serve in the naval ship yards at hard labor – the Ottoman ruler refusing to banish him as it would be "difficult to control his activities and prevent him spreading his false ideas."
+The first public account was published Nov 1, 1845, in the London Times.
 It was centered on events in Shiraz when the last Letter of the Living, Quddús returned after traveling with the Báb.
 The story was also carried from Nov 15 by the Literary Gazette which was subsequently echoed widely in other countries.